satoshinm/WebSandboxMC/README.md

 by placing the saving files in the plugin's data directory: craft.html (main page), craft.js, craft.html.mem.
 If not given, WebSandboxMC's embedded version of NetCraft will be served up instead.

+If the plugin folder contains a file named textures.zip, then it will be sent as a custom texture pack to the client.
+This archive must contain a `terrain.png` with a texture atlas.
+For details on texture pack compatibility, see [NetCraft#textures](https://github.com/satoshinm/NetCraft#textures).

 ## Commands

 * `/websandbox`: show help